richelbilderbeek/mhcnuggetsrinstall/README.md

-# mhcnuggetsinstall
+# mhcnuggetsrinstall

-Install MHCnuggets for the mhcnuggetsr R package
+Install MHCnuggets for the `mhcnuggetsr` R package